 The first phase of the Foundation’s giving

-We have now completed the first five years of the Foundation’s expected 20 year life.
+We have now completed the first ten years of the Foundation’s expected 20 year life.
 Click here for a presentation providing an overview of The June Canavan Foundation – Our First Five Years

 Board of Directors